-Do you need more wisdom about something in your life?
+Do you need more wisdom and guidance about something in your life?
 Do you feel confused about the right action or path to take in a certain area of your life?

 If so, you are not alone.
 All of us, at one point or another (or at many points), find ourselves in need of wisdom we do not currently possess in our immediate consciousness.
 This can make us feel scared and alone.

 Please know that you are not alone, and you were never meant to carry the burden of life by yourself.

 Here is a practice you can use when you need more wisdom.
 It is suitable both for people who are not religious and those who are.

 One–Create Space: Take some time to sit or lie down and be quiet today.
 You have a lot of wisdom inside of you, whether you realize it or not.
 If you are not religious, you can think of this wisdom inside you as the seeds of love, compassion, and creativity that all human beings possess as part of their emotional and intellectual structure.
 Just like you have the ability to talk and walk.
 You have the ability to be loving, compassionate, and creative.
 Wisdom lies in those abilities.
 When you take time to be quiet, you water those seeds in you.

 If you are religious, you can think of this wisdom as the seeds I mentioned above, and you can also think of it as the light of God inside you.
 God is the source of love, compassion, and creativity, and you are made from that source.